localz/Spotz3-Android-SDK/README.md

             </intent-filter>
         </receiver>

-        Additionally, your app can register for for events triggered when a device enters or exits a Site.
+        *Additionally, your app can register for events triggered when a device enters or exits a Site.*

         <receiver android:name="com.foo.app.receivers.OnEnteredSiteBroadcastReceiver" android:exported="false" >
             <intent-filter>